Basic docking

 4.b.
 Using Vina forcefield

 Contrary to AutoDock4, you don’t need to precalculate the affinity grid maps with autogrid4 when using the Vina forcefield.
 AutoDock Vina computes those maps internally before the docking.
-However, you still need to specify the center and dimensions (in Angstrom) of the grid space, as well as the receptor.
-Here, instead of specifying each parameters for the grid box using the arguments --center_x, --center_y, --center_z and --size_x, --size_y, --size_z, we will store all those informations in a text file 1iep_receptor_vina_box.txt.
+If you did not make the box dimension file when preparing receptor in the previous step, you could specify the center and dimensions (in Angstrom) of the grid box in a new TXT file:

 center_x = 15.190